ManageWP Orion Review: A Complete Overview of Arguably the Best Website Management Tool for WordPress

 Website Management with ManageWP: Getting Started

-Let’s begin by demonstrating how easy it is to setup ManageWP.
+Let’s begin by demonstrating how easy it is to set up ManageWP.

 First of all, you need to sign up for a ManageWP account.
 After inputting your email address, things happen very quickly.
 In just a few seconds, ManageWP had loaded the dashboard for me.

-You’ll be greeted by the ManageWP alien-mascot, Manny.
+You’ll be greeted by the ManageWP alien mascot, Manny.
 In a series of quick-fire questions, Manny will ask for your name, surname (optional), and the first website you’d like to add to ManageWP.

 Letting ManageWP do all the heavy lifting is certainly the more attractive option.
-All it requires is your WordPress login credentials — and to put your mind at ease, ManageWP will not store them.
+All it requires are your WordPress login credentials — and to put your mind at ease, ManageWP will not store them.